 He Tohu is a new permanent exhibition of three iconic constitutional documents that shape Aotearoa New Zealand.

 The documents are:

 - 1835 He Whakaputanga o te Rangatiratanga o Nu Tireni - Declaration of Independence of the United Tribes of New Zealand

 - 1840 Te Tiriti o Waitangi - Treaty of Waitangi

 - 1893 Women’s Suffrage Petition – Te Petihana Whakamana Pōti Wahine.

-- Preserving our fragile and priceless documentary heritage for future generations
+- preserving our fragile and invaluable documentary heritage for future generations

 Above: He Tohu - exterior concept design of the Document Room which will have state-of-the-art conservation features.

 Above: He Tohu - A declaration.
 A treaty.
 A petition.
 He Tohu has many meanings.
 For this exhibition, it means simply "the signs".